fuzailpalnak/fuzailpalnak.github.io/_posts/2020-07-21-perceptron.markdown

 <b>Learning Rule</b><br />

-Now we know when the data point belong to negative class and when it belongs to positive class, using this information we can keep on updating the weight vector $w$ whenever we make a wrong prediction until we find a separating hyperplane<br />
+Now there is a rule which informs the classifier about the class the data point belongs to, using this information classifier can keep on updating the weight vector $w$ whenever it make a wrong prediction until a separating hyperplane is found<br />
-if $y * w^T * x <= 0$ i.e the point has been misclassified hence we update the vector $w$ with the update rule
+if $y * w^T * x <= 0$ i.e the point has been misclassified hence classifier will update the vector $w$ with the update rule
 $\vec{w}  = \vec{w}  + y * \vec{x}$<br />

 <b>Rule when positive class is miss classified</b><br />